 Which National Park is better – Krka or Plitvice Lakes?

-As mentioned in our guide for Plitvice Lakes, both parks are very different, making a comparison pretty much impossible.
+As our guide for Plitvice Lakes mentioned, both parks are very different, making a comparison almost impossible.
 The main differences between Krka and Plitvice Lakes are:

-• You can bathe at Krka National Park in a designated area at Skradinski Buk.
-And in summer, many people do just that, which means you might be sharing the natural pools with hundreds of other people.
+- You can bathe at Krka National Park in a designated area at Skradinski Buk.
+Many people do that in summer so that you might share the natural pools with hundreds of others.

-• Because the main sights at Krka are quite spread out it’s more difficult to explore the park without a car, and you need more time if you want to see more than Skradinski Buk.
+- Because the main sights at Krka are pretty spread out, exploring the park without a car is more challenging, and you need more time to see than Skradinski Buk.

 If you want to visit both (on the same trip) and are looking for an order, we recommend visiting Krka first and then Plitvice Lakes National Park.